 But as with many other things, grip size is individual, and to some degree it’s up to personal preference.

-This leads us into how you should go about finding your correct grip size.
+This leads us to how you should go about finding your correct grip size.

 How To Find The Right Size